![]() |

 No Cultural Appropriation Here

 Back in high school, I immersed myself into the mesmerizing world of Chaim Potok's My Name Is Asher Lev.
-Back in August, I attended my first bat mitzvah, a moving ceremony and right of passage in the Jewish faith.
+I once stood graveside to help lay a friend's mother to rest, watching with tears as family members followed the Jewish funeral tradition of shoveling earth onto the casket.
+Back in August, I attended my first bat mitzvah, a moving ceremony and rite of passage in the Jewish faith.

 But honestly?
-That's the sum total of my personal experience with the faith, culture and and tradition of Judaism, including Rosh Hashanah, the Jewish New Year (celebrated this past weekend) where honey cakes symbolize the hope that the coming year will bring much sweetness – you know, like black-eyed peas and greens are eaten in the American South as the calendar turns from one year to the next.
+That's the sum total of my personal experience with the faith, culture and tradition of Judaism, including Rosh Hashanah, the Jewish New Year in September or October when honey cakes symbolize the hope that the coming year will bring much sweetness – you know, like black-eyed peas and greens are eaten in the American South as the calendar turns from one year to the next.

 So you'll understand my hesitancy to presume that this cake would be "perfect" for Rosh Hashanah.
 The tradition is not mine to own.